-While not a voting member of the Committee, Gino has extensive involvement with the Regulatory Appointments.
-He performs the role of accredited Professional Trustee for Dalriada, focusing on all aspects of pension law for defined benefit and defined contribution pension schemes that range in size from the small to the very large.
+Gino performs the role of Professional Trustee focusing on all aspects of pension law focusing on defined benefit and defined contribution pension schemes that range in size from the small to the very large.

 A solicitor admitted to practice in England and Wales and a Member of the Association of Pension Lawyers, Gino has over 15 years' experience gained at City and National Firms as well as a leading pension consultancy practice.